Postdoctoral Fellows

 PhD in History, University of Michigan, Ann Arbor

-Salem Elzway is a historian, political economist, and Science, Technology, and Society (STS) scholar whose research investigates the intersections of labor, race, security policy, and technology in the twentieth-century United States.
-His current project, “Arms of the State: A History of the Industrial Robot in Postwar America,” explores how a variety of actors, institutions, and structural forces in defense-funded laboratories, on and off the factory floor, and in the halls of power transformed the robot of science fiction into the industrial robot of science fact.
-In the process, corporate managers, entrepreneurs, and government bureaucrats as well as engineers, intellectuals, and workers made the technology an active force in the Cold War political and socioeconomic struggles shaping what automation was, who would control it, and for what purposes.
-The project provides the first scholarly history of the industrial robot and demonstrates how the American state, in the name of security, socialized technological development, but privatized its management, thereby underwriting a political economy that exacerbated economic insecurity and reproduced social inequality.
-His work has been supported by the Charles Babbage Institute, the Hagley Museum and Library, the Jefferson Scholars Foundation at the University of Virginia, and the Smithsonian Institution.
-Salem has a BSBA in Finance from the University of Nebraska and will receive his PhD in History from the University of Michigan in summer 2023.
+Salem Elzway is a historian of the twentieth century United States whose work engages the intersections of labor and race, political economy, security policy, and Science, Technology, and Society (STS).
+His in-progress book will provide the first scholarly history of the industrial robot and explores the evolution of artificial intelligence (AI), robotics, and the political economy of American industrial policy during and after the Cold War.
+It charts how a variety of actors, institutions, and structural forces in defense-funded laboratories, on and off the factory floor, and in the halls of power transformed the robot of science fiction into the industrial robot of science fact.
+The book enjoins the subfields of labor history, political history, and the history of technology to map and help navigate the sociotechnical entanglements and technopolitics of what automation was, who would control it, and for what purposes.
+At its core, the book demonstrates how the pursuit of “security” via the socialization of technological development and the privatization of technological management exacerbated economic insecurity and social inequality.
+Salem’s work has been supported by the Charles Babbage Institute, the Hagley Museum and Library, the Jefferson Scholars Foundation at the University of Virginia, and the Smithsonian Institution.
+He has a BSBA in Finance from the University of Nebraska and received his PhD in History from the University of Michigan.